-NMEA status Date and time (accurate to the second) Lidar behavior Unlocked (Initial) Virtual Because the lidar has not been locked before, it starts counting from a virtual UTC (such as 2000-01-01 00:00:00) using the lidar's internal 1 Hz signal.
+NMEA status Date and time (accurate to the second) Lidar behavior Unlocked (Initial) Virtual Since the lidar has not been locked before, it starts counting from a virtual UTC (such as 2000-01-01 00:00:00) using the lidar's internal 1 Hz signal.
 Locked Synchronized At each rising edge of the internal 1 Hz signal, the lidar obtains the actual date and time by performing these two steps: 1.
 Extract the date and time from the previous NMEA message.
 2. Add 1 full second.

-Unlocked (Lost) Drifting When the lidar goes from Locked to Unlocked, it starts counting from the last synchronized time using the lidar's internal 1 Hz signal.
+NMEA status Date and time (accurate to the second) Lidar behavior Unlocked (Lost) Drifting When the lidar goes from Locked to Unlocked, it starts counting from the last synchronized time using the lidar's internal 1 Hz signal.
 This absolute time will gradually drift from the actual GPS time.